avakanski/Creep-uncertainty-quantification/README.md

 This work was supported by the University of Idaho – Center for Advanced Energy Study (CAES) Seed Funding FY23 Grant.

 ## Contact or Questions
-<a href="https://www.webpages.uidaho.edu/vakanski/">A. Vakanski</a>, e-mail: vakanski at uidaho.edu.
+<a href="https://www.webpages.uidaho.edu/vakanski/">A. Vakanski</a>, e-mail: vakanski at uidaho.edu